-SOS mothers are the dedicated women who care day-to-day for children living in SOS Children's Villages.
-They are at the centre of our work and a key part of what make our charity unique.
+SOS mothers are the dedicated women who care day to day for children living in SOS Children's Villages.
+They are at the centre of our work and a key part of what makes our charity unique.

 SOS mothers live with their children in a family home, support their individual needs, and celebrate special occasions with them.
 Many former SOS children keep in touch with their SOS mother once they grow up, showing that the same strong bond exists as between a natural mother and her child.

 Worldwide there are more than 5,250 SOS mothers who care for almost 62,000 children in 546 SOS Children's Villages.